The LBA4404 strain is useful for transgenic operations of tomatoes, tobacco and other plants.

 $280.00 – $650.00

 Intact Genomics LBA4404 Chemically Competent Agrobacterium cells are optimized for the highest transformation efficiencies which is ideal for applications requiring high transformation efficiencies, such as with cDNA or gDNA library construction.
 The LBA4404 strain is useful for transgenic operations of tomatoes, tobacco and other plants.
-LBA4404 contains a rifampicin resistance gene (rif) and also has streptomycin resistance.
+LBA4404 contains a rifampicin resistance gene (rif).
 LBA4404 strain also contains a octoprine-type Ti plasmid pAL4404 without self-transport function, which contains the vir gene.

 Competent cell type: Chemically Competent